MicrosoftDocs/win32/desktop-src/WindowsMAPI/adding-your-mail-client-to-the-file-send-menu.md

 ---
-Description: 'This topic explains how to add your mail client to Send on the File menu in applications that use Simple MAPI or MAPI.' ms.assetid: '0C4C935C-F223-4881-A699-138735B5E652'
+Description: This topic explains how to add your mail client to Send on the File menu in applications that use Simple MAPI or MAPI. ms.assetid: 0C4C935C-F223-4881-A699-138735B5E652
-title: 'Adding Your Mail Client to the File.Send Menu'
+title: Adding Your Mail Client to the File.Send Menu ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Adding Your Mail Client to the File.Send Menu